Unauthorised encampment reports

 We are not aware of any unauthorised encampments on Warwick District Council land.

 To report unauthorised encampments we are not aware of call us on 01926 456 359 or email email@example.com.
 Unauthorised encampments also include individuals camping without permission.

 Who is responsible for possession proceedings

-Our Private Sector Housing team are only responsible for initiating possession proceedings where unauthorised encampments are on Warwick District Council land.
+Our Private Sector Housing Team can only initiate possession proceedings where unauthorised encampments are on Warwick District Council land.

 Process for gaining possession of land

 Warwick District Council, like other landlords must follow a legal process to regain possession of our land:

 - Notice to leave is issued requiring the land to be vacated immediately or by a specified time, this is usually on the same day we become aware of the unauthorised encampment.

 - We re-visit the site after the notice to leave has expired.
 If the land has not been vacated we are required to obtain a possession order from the Court.